arakunle22/djangoProjectv1/README.md

 This is just a Django Template

 This Was Created Using Pycharm Application

-My First Successfull Push to my GIthub Account using git bash cmd
+My First Successful Push to my GIthub Account using git bash cmd